Luis Aragonés: Spanish clubs

 In his first season in charge at Atlético Madrid, Aragonés led Atlético to success over two legs in the 1974 Intercontinental Cup, where the team beat Copa Libertadores winners Independiente of Argentina 2–1 on aggregate.
 Atlético went on to claim the Copa del Generalísimo and La Liga title in 1976 and 1977 respectively.

-After six years in charge of Atlético, Aragonés took over at Real Betis in 1981.
+Aragonés took over at Real Betis in 1981.
 His time in Andalusia, however, was brief and he returned to the Vicente Calderón in 1982.
-In his second spell at the club, his Atlético side came close to achieving a historic double during the 1984–85 season, winning the Copa del Rey and finishing runner-up in La Liga.
+In his fourth spell at the club, his Atlético side came close to achieving a historic double during the 1984–85 season, winning the Copa del Rey and finishing runner-up in La Liga.
 The following season, the team reached the final of the European Cup Winners' Cup, where it was beaten 3–0 by Dynamo Kyiv.

 Aragonés' success saw him appointed as manager of Barcelona in 1987, where he spent one season, winning the Copa del Rey.
-He then spent a season at fellow Barcelona based club Espanyol before rejoining Atlético for a third spell, where he won the sixth Copa del Rey of his career in 1992.
+He then spent a season at fellow Barcelona based club Espanyol before rejoining Atlético for a fifth spell, where he won the sixth Copa del Rey of his career in 1992.

-After leaving the club for a third time in 1993, he went on to coach Sevilla, Valencia, Real Betis, Real Oviedo and Mallorca.
-His biggest success during this period was in the 1995-96 season coming within four points of winning the La Liga title with Valencia.
+After leaving the club for a fifth time in 1993, he went on to coach Sevilla, Valencia, Real Betis, Real Oviedo and Mallorca.
+His biggest success during this period was in the 1995–96 season coming within four points of winning the La Liga title with Valencia.

-In 2001, with the club in the Segunda División, Aragonés took over at Atlético for a fourth time and led the team to promotion back to the Primera División as champions in the 2001–02 season.
-He left the club for the final time in 2003 and remains its most successful manager with eight trophies won.
+In 2001, with the club in the Segunda División, Aragonés took over at Atlético for a sixth time and led the team to promotion back to the Primera División as champions in the 2001–02 season.
+He left the club for the seventh and final time in 2003 and remains its most successful manager with eight trophies won.

 Aragonés returned to Mallorca on 2 October of the 2003–04 season, after the dismissal of Jaime Pacheco for a poor start to the season.
 He steered the club to 11th by the end of the season.
 On 1 July 2004, he took the job of Spain national team after Iñaki Sáez resigned due to public disapproval for failing to qualify the team from the group stage at UEFA Euro 2004.